-The Geiger property hosts high grade basement hosted uranium mineralization up to 2.74% U3O8 over 1.2 metres and is located within 20 kilometres of the McClean Lake uranium mill.
+The Geiger property hosts high grade basement hosted uranium mineralization of up to 2.74% U3O8 over 1.2 metres and is located within 20 kilometres of the McClean Lake uranium mill.

 In addition to Larocque East and Geiger, the Company holds a 100% interest in the Thorburn Lake project which is located 7 kilometers east of Cameco's Cigar Lake mine.
-Uranium has been intersected on the property, including 0.6 metres of 0.43% U3O8 in drill hole DDH-11-05a in basement rocks immediately below the sub-Athabasca unconformity.
+Uranium has been intersected on the property, including 0.6 metres of 0.43% U3O8 in drill hole TBN-11-05a in basement rocks immediately below the sub-Athabasca unconformity.
 Numerous geophysical targets remain to be drilled at Thorburn Lake.

 IsoEnergy also holds a 100%-interest in the Radio project.
 Radio is located 2 kilometres east (and along strike) of Rio Tinto’s Roughrider uranium deposit.
-Exploration drilling by IsoEnergy in 2016 and 2017 has located a large zone of strong clay alteration with locally elevated uranium geochemistry in basement rocks along the southern boundary of the property.
+Exploration drilling by IsoEnergy in 2016 and 2017 located a large zone of strong clay alteration with locally elevated uranium geochemistry in basement rocks along the southern boundary of the property.
 Additional targets warrant drill testing.